-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2024

 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$102,149 at the close of 2023.
+In the case of the District, assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$169,870 at the close of 2024.

-By far the largest portion of the District's net position reflects its investment in capital assets, which was \$175,703, which was offset by the balance of the lease installment purchase for a new bus.
-The unrestricted net position had a deficit of \$73,554.
-The deficit in District's net position includes a net pension liability and related deferred inflows and outflows of \$272,940 and net OPEB liability and related deferrals of \$36,341.
+By far the largest portion of the District's net position reflects its investment in capital assets, which was \$169,078.
+The unrestricted net position had a balance of \$792.
+The District's net position includes a net pension liability and related net deferred inflows and outflows of \$(265,118) and net OPEB liability and related net deferrals of \$(18,905).
 The unrestricted net position balance, excluding the effects of these pronouncements enables the District to meet working capital cash flow requirements, as well as to provide for future uncertainties.
 The operating results of General Fund will have a significant impact on the changes in unrestricted net position from year to year.
-The District's net position increased by \$22,520 during 2023.
+The District's net position increased by \$67,721 during 2024.